massimocaprinali/cloud-foundry-public/getting-started.md

 [Add a toolchain](/docs/ContinuousDelivery?topic=ContinuousDelivery-toolchains_getting_started#creating_a_toolchain_from_an_app) that includes the {{site.data.keyword.contdelivery_full}} service to your app.
 Then, [use the toolchain](/docs/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using) to develop and deploy your app.

-Try the [Develop a Cloud Foundry app](https://www.ibm.com/cloud/architecture/tutorials/introduce-develop-cloud-foundry-app-toolchain) tutorial to learn about using toolchains to modify and continuously deliver a simple "Hello World" sample Cloud Foundry app.
+Try the [Develop a Cloud Foundry app](https://www.ibm.com/cloud/architecture/tutorials/introduce-develop-cloud-foundry-app-toolchain){: external} tutorial to learn about using toolchains to modify and continuously deliver a simple "Hello World" sample Cloud Foundry app.
 {: tip}

 ## Creating your web app with the {{site.data.keyword.cloud_notm}} console